-But among all the attractions, at Old Town Square, the one that attracts most tourists and end up being a part several thousand selfies in a day, is the Astronomical Clock.
+But among all the attractions at Old Town Square, the one that attracts most tourists and ends up in several thousand selfies every day, is the Astronomical Clock.
 This is where every hour, hundreds of tourists gather round, with a camera in their hand, heads peering up the tower, as they wait excitedly to see the astronomic clock welcome in a new hour.

-A few meters away the old square lies The Paris Street – Prague’s most expensive street (with some 8000 Euros per-square-feet market value, if I heard it right) – which is renowned for its numerous high-end luxurious shops for apparel, watches, and jewellery.
-A quick look at the parked cars that range between Audi and BMW (with a rare Lamborghini shining almost blissfully), moreover gives you an idea that you’re walking across a street that is rather unusual.
+A few meters away the old square lies The Paris Street — Prague’s most expensive street (with some 8000 Euros per-square-feet market value, if I heard it right) — renowned for its numerous high-end luxurious shops for apparel, watches, and jewellery.
+A quick look at the parked cars that range between Audi and BMW (with a rare Lamborghini shining almost blissfully) moreover gives you an idea that you’re walking across a street rather unusual.

-Bypassing the Paris Street, and on the other side of it was Náplavka Na Františku – the starting point of Prague Boat Ride that cruises along the beautiful Vltava river, with some more translation in English and beautiful views on Prague on a fast-track.
-The cruise lasted almost an hour, and summed up, quite perfectly, almost all the things we covered during the day on foot – perfect ending to the day, I would say.
+Bypassing the Paris Street, and on the other side of it was Náplavka Na Františku — the starting point of Prague Boat Ride that cruises along the beautiful Vltava river, with some more translation in English on board and beautiful views over the Prague city.
+The cruise lasted almost an hour and showed us almost all the things we covered during the day on foot — a perfect ending to and ever perfect day.

 A bit about the factual mumbo-jumbo